 The other avenue for language models is to go to the open source community, where there has been similarly explosive growth over the past few years.
 Communities like Hugging Face gather hundreds of thousands of models from contributors that can help solve tons of specific use cases such as text generation, summarization and classification.
-The open source community has been quickly catching up to the performance of the proprietary models, but ultimately still hasn't matched the performance of something like GPT-4.
+The open source community has been quickly catching up to the performance of the proprietary models but still hasn't matched the performance of the proprietary frontier models.